masa-finance/subnet-42/README.md

 You should see:
 - Successful connection to the test network
 - Your hotkey being loaded
-- Connection attempts to miners (note: on testnet, many miners may be offline which is normal)
+- For validators: Connection attempts to miners (note: on testnet, many miners may be offline which is normal)
+- For miners: TEE worker initialization and connection to validators

 ## Troubleshooting